skylight-hq/skylight.digital/_projects/ca_hhs_agile_training.md

-    we simulated five sprints in a microcosm within those two days, focusing on applying the Scrum practices of planning, story writing, story estimation, velocity calcuation, and testing on the Office of Innovation's website, which was in need of substantial revision.
+    we simulated five sprints in a microcosm within those two days, focusing on applying the Scrum practices of planning, story writing, story estimation, velocity calcuation, and testing on the Office of Innovation’s website, which was in need of substantial revision.
     We aimed to provide not only coaching in the Scrum framework, but also the energy to help participants ask the right questions about their agile process.
 In this way, we aimed to provide both an valuable